Acid base and salts

 - Give OH– ions.

-How to recognize the acid and bases?
+How to recognise the acid and bases?

 To answer this question lets remind an activity: